Introduction

 - Factory-applied finish

-- Ready to install out of the box
+- Ready for installation straight from the box

 Pros: